mqcomplab/PRIME/README.md

 To generate a similarity dictionary using data in `sample_clusters/norm_clusttraj.c*` using the medoid method (3.1 in *Fig 1*) and Russell Rao index.

 The result is a dictionary organized as followes:
-Keyes are frame #.
+Keys are frame #.
 Values are [cluster 1 similarity, cluster #2 similarity, ..., average similarity of all clusters].

 ### Step 4.
 Determine the native structure.